bwcompton/EcoAssess/inst/aboutWhatsnew.md

 **Version 1.1.3 (May 20, 2026)**

-- Modernize coordinate refernce system handling.
+- Modernize coordinate reference system handling.
 May have minor effect on scores in rare cases.

 **Version 1.1.2 (February 17, 2026)**